Spring fed pond a natural wonder to explore

 Towering stands of cypress trees draped with Spanish moss are scattered throughout the pond along with oak leaf hydrangea and ferns dotting the limestone rocks along the banks.
 A variety of birds can be viewed such as herons, cormorants, ibis, kingfisher and cave dwelling black vultures.
 Turtles are a common sight as they often sunbathe on old floating logs.

 There are three main accesses points to Merritt’s Mill Pond.
-A boat ramp located off of Hunter Fish Camp Road, a park maintained by Jackson County named Blue Springs Recreation Area and Arrowhead Campground at the southern end of the pond.
+A boat ramp located off of Hunter Fish Camp Road, a park maintained by Jackson County named Blue Springs Recreation Area and Florida Caverns RV Resort at the southern end of the pond.
 The boat ramp has adequate parking and easy access for boats and paddlers.
 Blue Springs Recreation Area boasts picnic tables, playground, volleyball court, rest rooms and a designated swimming area with lifeguards during the summer season.

 Blue Springs Map download.